Connect with others who understand.

 People with narcolepsy who combine medical treatment, behavioral strategies, and thoughtful limits may be able to drive safely.

-Have you had to give up your driver’s license?
 How do you keep yourself from falling asleep while driving?
-Share your experience in the comments below or on MyNarcolepsyTeam.
-Your story may help others.
+Let others know in the comments below.

 A MyNarcolepsyTeam Member